Printed on Satin finish 80# cover stock – 220 GSM. Made in the USA! Standard production time is 5 Days. Please add more time for shipping.

 Originally planned to connect Alameda, Contra Costa, Marin, San Francisco, and San Mateo counties BART was scaled back when San Mateo dropped out in favor of commuter rail service and the Marin line was dropped due to engineering concerns about running a rail line over the Golden Gate Bridge.
 Construction began in 1964 and the initial segments began to come online in 1972 and the majority of the system opening by 1974.

 Printed on Satin finish 80# cover stock – 220 GSM.
 Made in the USA!
-Standard production is 5 Days.
-Please allow more time for shipping.
+Standard production time is 5 days.
+Allow more time for shipping.

 Select options This product has multiple variants.
 The options may be chosen on the product page -